|Province||Gān sù 甘肃 'pleasant respectful'|

 |GDP||26,427 (2.73 %) [32nd]|

-The Buddhist caves at Dunhuang are witness to the famous journey of Buddhism along the Silk Route into China.
+The Buddhist caves at Dunhuang are witness to the import of Buddhism along the Silk Route into China.
 The Mogao grottoes contain 2,300 painted statues and large painted murals.
 They have been protected by desert conditions from harm for centuries.
-Figures were painted over a period of nearly a thousand years and the depictions give useful insight to changes in sartorial style over time.
-Dunhuang was positioned as the last (and first place) in China on the pilgrim route to India.
+Figures were painted over a period of nearly a thousand years and the depictions give useful insight to changes in sartorial style over the period 4th to 14th centuries.
+Dunhuang was positioned as the last (and first place) in China on the pilgrim and trade route to India.
 The Tang dynasty murals are considered the finest.
-Although human figures predominate there is, for instance a large, detailed depiction of Wutai Mountain.
+Although depiction of human figures predominate there is, for instance a large, detailed depiction of Wutai Mountain.
+A large hidden storeroom was discovered with heaps of scrolls, paintings and sacred vessels, it is believed they were walled in at the time of the Western Xia conquest.
 When discovered by Europeans in the early 20th century a number of important artifacts were taken away including the Diamond Sutra ➚ (the first printed book) which is now held by the British Library, London.

-Just as impressive as Dunhuang and Maijishan are the Yulin Caves ➚.
+Just as impressive as Dunhuang and Maijishan are the Yulin Caves ➚ near Luomen.
 Also known as Wanfoxia ‘The gorge of ten thousand Buddhas’, it is rather remote and has caves constructed over a thousand year period dug out on two cliffs facing each other across a gorge.
 It is located 47 miles [47 miles] south of Anxi.

 The fort of Jiayuguan at Jiuquan marked the Chinese frontier for many travelers long before China extended west into Xinjiang.
-Built in 1372 of tamped soil it controlled the narrow pass the Silk Route followed into China.
+Built in 1372 of tamped soil and bricks it controlled the narrow pass the Silk Route followed into China.
 The 35 feet [11 meters] high walls were wide enough for horses to ride along the top.
-Over land travelers must have been extremely impressed by their first glimpse of Chinese grand architecture.
+Over land travelers must have been greatly impressed by their first glimpse of Chinese architecture.